britecharts/britecharts/.github/CONTRIBUTING.md

 ### Getting Set Up to Contribute
 1. Fork the Britecharts repository by clicking the fork button on Github
 2. Clone the repository with `git clone https://github.com/<your handle>/britecharts.git`
-3. Navigate to the repository folder and install dependencies with: `yarn install` (we are using node 12.2.0 at the moment)
+3. Navigate to the repository folder and install dependencies with: `yarn` (we are using node 12.2.0 at the moment)
 4. If you don't have yarn installed, you can install it following the instructions in the [yarn docs][yarn]
+5. Make sure you have Chrome installed, and your `CHROME_BIN` environment variable is set.

 ### Creating Feature and Fix Branches
 1. In local master, set the upstream to https://github.com/britecharts/britecharts.git